-- 6.1 SU acknowledges and respects the core values enshrined in the South African Constitution, particularly those related to language diversity, multilingualism, inclusivity, and equitable access to education. - 6.2 SU respects the languages used by students and staff and acknowledges their language preferences and levels of language proficiency. - 6.3 SU acknowledges the complex role of language in general and our separate languages in particular in our society.
-All languages are regarded as resources for the effective construction of knowledge. - 6.4 SU applies its chosen languages in such a way that it includes all students, staff and other stakeholders. - 6.5 SU acknowledges that academic literacy and the use of academic language comprise sets of complex practices which are linked to how disciplines create knowledge.
-These practices are best developed within the contexts of academic disciplines and their fields of study.

-- 6.6 SU establishes suitable language services and academic staff development services to support the implementation of the Language Policy. - 6.7 The Language Policy and its implementation are informed by what is reasonably practicable in particular contexts.
-Relevant factors to be considered include, but are not limited to, the number of students who will benefit from a particular mode of implementation, the language proficiency of the students involved, the availability and language proficiency of staff members, timetable and venue constraints, as well as SU's available resources and the competing demands on those resources. - 6.8 The Language Policy adapts to the changing language demographics and language preferences of students and staff.
+- 6.3 SU respects the languages used by students and staff and acknowledges their language preferences and levels of language proficiency. - 6.4 SU acknowledges the complex role of language in general and our separate languages in particular in our society.
+All languages are regarded as resources for the effective construction of knowledge. - 6.5 SU applies its chosen languages in such a way that it includes all students, staff and other stakeholders. - 6.6 SU acknowledges that academic literacy and the use of academic language comprise sets of complex practices which are linked to how disciplines create knowledge.
+These practices are best developed within the contexts of academic disciplines and their fields of study. - 6.7 SU establishes suitable language services and academic staff development services to support the implementation of the Language Policy. - 6.8 The Language Policy and its implementation are informed by what is reasonably practicable in particular contexts.
+Relevant factors to be considered include, but are not limited to, the number of students who will benefit from a particular mode of implementation, the language proficiency of the students involved, the availability and language proficiency of staff members, timetable and venue constraints, as well as SU's available resources and the competing demands on those resources. - 6.9 The Language Policy implementation adapts to the changing language demographics and language preferences of students and staff.